(Liver-Spleen Scan, Liver Scintigraphy)

 You will be asked to sign a consent form that gives your permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.

-Generally, no prior preparation, such as fasting or sedation, is required prior to a liver scan.
+Generally, no prior preparation, such as fasting or sedation, is required prior to a liver scan, though certain procedures may require a period of fasting.
+Consult your doctor about to see if this is necessary for your test.

 Notify the radiologist or technologist if you are allergic to latex and/or sensitive to medications, contrast dyes, or iodine.